mbr/claus-rs/README.md

-# Klaus
+# claus

-Klaus is a client crate for [Anthropic's API](https://www.anthropic.com/api), which is often known only as "the Claude API".
+claus is a client crate for [Anthropic's API](https://www.anthropic.com/api), which is often known only as "the Claude API".
 It allows having "conversations" with a hosted version of the latest Claude [large language models](https://en.wikipedia.org/wiki/Large_language_model).

-Klaus is set apart by a few features from many other implementations:
+claus is set apart by a few features from many other implementations:

 * **Layered**: Direct access to API "primitives" is possible; all functionality is built on top of a set of data types covering a large portion of the API.
-* **I/O-less**: Klaus itself does not perform any I/O, i.e., it does not make any HTTP requests and all of its methods are pure functions.
+* **I/O-less**: claus itself does not perform any I/O, i.e., it does not make any HTTP requests and all of its methods are pure functions.
 This makes it HTTP client framework agnostic by default, although it contains convenience functions for some.
 * **Efficient**: Uses data structures from the [`im`] crate for efficient sharing and cloning of conversation history without deep copying.

 ## Basic Usage